- Parents Home

 - Antibiotics don't work against viruses, so aren't used to treat most forms of encephalitis.

 Many people with encephalitis make a full recovery.
-In some cases, brain swelling can cause lasting problem like learning disabilities, speech problems, memory loss, or lack of muscle control.
+In some cases, brain swelling can cause lasting problem like learning disabilities, speech problems, memory loss, hearing loss, or lack of muscle control.
 Speech therapy, physical therapy, or occupational therapy can help in these cases.

 How Long Does Encephalitis Last?